 Early Notables of the Silie family (pre 1700)

-Another 80 words (6 lines of text) are included under the topic Early Silie Notables in all our PDF Extended History products and printed products wherever possible.
+.
+At the time, it is claimed that his age was 105.
+Henry...
+Another 65 words (5 lines of text) are included under the topic Early Silie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Silie family to the New World and Oceana